 in the camper.

-The camper is also designed to be used in hot and very
+Since the motor-home is designed to be used in very hot and very

 With hatches and window protection lids all closed